 Below is a roundup of a few simple STEM activities you can do at home with materials you may already have lying around the house.

-Explore properties of matter.
-Pour cream in a bowl and you have a liquid.
-Toss it in an ice cream maker with some sugar, and it transforms—first becoming a viscous liquid and later, a solid.
+- Explore properties of matter.
+Pour water in a bowl and you have a liquid.
+Place the bowl of water in the freezer and it transforms—first becoming a viscous liquid and later, a solid.
 Heat water in a teapot and watch the steam come from the spout.
 Make a batch of cookies together.
 Point out that the dough is soft and pliable.
 After baking, the cookies are still soft, but as they cool, they become hard.

 - Hone observation skills.
 Here’s a fun game for school-age children: take a small notebook on a family walk.
 Ask your child to identify and draw a plant while you look away, and then try to find the plant.
 Together, explore the various colors, textures, and shapes of plants.
 Count the number of petals or leaves on a flower or stem.